ulrich-merkel/client-side-cache/README.md

 The storage controller _/cache/storage/controller.js_ is responsible for checking the different storage adapters.
 He also provides an consistent interface to store and retrieve the data from cache.
 The main logic for handling the cache is listed in the cache controller _/cache/controller.js_.
 This file will take care of checking for outdated data in cache and loading the data you are requesting.

 If you don't need one or some of the storage adapters _/cache/storage/adapter/...js_, you can just delete these files to reduce the overall file size.
-If you want for example just use the webStorage adapter to save data locally, the javascript cache files you will need to include are:
+If you just want to use the webStorage adapter to save data locally, the javascript caching files you will need to include are:

 - _app/cache/storage/controller.js
 - _app/cache/storage/adapter/webStorage.js
 - _app/cache/controller.js
 - _app/cache/interface.js

 It is recommended that you combine all the single files into one and minimize the combined file.
 I've included lot's of comments in the source files to make the code better readable which will be removed while minification.
 There is already a minified and combined version named __cache.min.js__ in the _js/_ directory included.
-This file includes all storage adapters and cache files (excluding the cache initializing) you will need to use the caching functions.
+This file includes all storage adapters and cache files (excluding the cache initializing) you will need.

 ##### Polyfills
 I'm providing a polyfill for the webStorage adapter.
 If you want to support older or non-standard browsers, include the given polyfill file listed in _/cache/storage/adapter_.
 Be sure you include the polyfill before you try to access the standard storage adapter.
 Because webStorage is the mostly supported storage adapter and if you want to support a wide range of older browsers, make suke you included the webStoragePolyfill.js.